1959 Malayan general election

-In the election, the Alliance Party – later Barisan Nasional – emerged as the victor.
+The results saw Alliance Party emerged as the victor in a landslide victory.
 The party was a coalition formed by United Malays National Organisation, Malayan Chinese Association and Malayan Indian Congress.
-The coalition won 74 out of 104 seats in the Dewan Rakyat with only 51.8% of total votes.
-The opposition as a whole garnered 30 seats with 48.3% of total votes.

-The 71.1% majority allowed Alliance Party to form a government as sanctioned by the Constitution of Malaya.
+The coalition won 74 out of 104 seats in the Dewan Rakyat with only 52% of the total vote.
+The opposition as a whole won 30 seats with 48% of the vote.
+Three Alliance candidates contested unopposed.
+The 71% majority allowed Alliance Party to form a government as sanctioned by the constitution of Malaya.

 When results were announced on the morning of 20 August, only 103 seats were returned as elections in the Kedah Tengah (Central Kedah) constituency was delayed until 30 September.
 The Alliance proceeded to win this seat with Khir Johari as the winning candidate.